macropin/django-registration/docs/views.rst

    populated by context processors will also be present in the context.

-   :param backend: A string containing the dotted Python path to the
-      backend class to use.
+   :param backend: The dotted Python path to the backend class to use.
+   :type backend: string
-   :param extra_context: Optional.
-A dictionary of variables to add to
+   :param extra_context: Optionally, variables to add to the template
-      the template context.
+      context.
 Any callable object in this dictionary will be called to produce the final result which appears in the context.
+   :type extra_context: dict
    :param template_name: Optional.
 A custom template name to use.
 If
       not specified, this will default to
       ``registration/activate.html``.
+   :type template_name: string
    :param **kwargs: Any keyword arguments captured from the URL, such
       as an activation key, which will be passed to the backend's ``activate()`` method.